 Some lenders restrict borrowing multiple loans, and others go as far to prohibit consecutive borrowing within a specified period of time.
 This is because multiple payday loans are often a sign of structural problems with your debt, and adding on to it won’t help.
 You’re more likely to default and wrack up excessive fees, so it it may be time to reevaluate your situation and look for alternatives.

 States authorize different laws and statutes around payday lending.
 The reason for these differences lies in how each consumer protection office handles high-risk borrowing.

-Do I have to repay a payday loan if I got it in a state where it’s prohibited?
+Will I need to repay a payday loan if it’s illegal in my state?

-Once you’ve confirmed it’s illegal — either because it’s prohibited by law or borrowed from an illegally operating lender — you can find out whether you’ll need to pay it back.
+Once you’ve confirmed it’s illegal — either because it’s prohibited by law or borrowed from an unlicensed lender — you can start researching if you’ll need to pay it back.
 In some states, you’re only required to repay the principal.
 Others states require that you pay back the entire amount, interest and all.

-To find out whether you need to repay a payday loan, contact your state’s consumer protection office — they should be to provide information on what is and isn’t legal when it comes to short-term lending.
+To find out whether you need to repay a payday loan, contact your state’s consumer protection office.
+They should provide information on what is and isn’t legal when it comes to short-term lending.

 While you won’t be able to borrow a payday loan form a different state, you aren’t out of options.
 With a variety of alternative financing solutions out there, you can pay for whatever unexpected expense has cropped up even if you can’t take out a payday loan.